hunan-rostomyan/notes/Bibliography.md

 Harrison, J. (2009) *Handbook of Practical Logic and Automated Reasoning*.
 - logic; automated theorem proving

+Henle, M. (1994) *A Combinatorial Introduction to Topology*.
+- topology; algebraic topology

 Hughes, R.I.G.
 (1989) *The Structure and Interpretation of Quantum Mechanics*.
 - quantum mechanics; philosophy of quantum mechanics; philosophy of physics; philosophy of science